tsharma017/Insurance_Premium_Prediction_App/README.md

 Add probability scores with predictions

-Deploy app to AWS / Heroku / Render using Docker
+Deploy to AWS / Heroku / Render with Docker

-Add CI/CD pipeline for automatic model retraining
+Add CI/CD pipeline for model retraining

-Extend dataset with more features (health conditions, lifestyle habits, etc.)
+Expand dataset with more health & lifestyle features

-👨‍💻 Author

-Tejendra Sharma
-📌 GitHub Profile